tatonetti-lab/h2o/README.md

 ```

 ### Household file
 The household file is a gzipped tab delimited file containing at least 2 columns: the `individual_id` and the individual's `household_id`.
 Unknown individuals can just be excluded from the file or given an empty string value.
 SOLARStrap will assign a unique household identifier for these patients.
 Do NOT use for these patients `NULL`.
+If no household file is provided but an ACE model is selected, SOLARStrap will use the patient's `mother_id` as their `household_id`.

 ```
 ptid	household_id